Wattysaid/Python_scripts/README.md

 <h2>This repository is intended for:</h2>

-Anyone interested in learning about automating tasks with Python.
+Anyone whos dabbling along in an attempt to learn Python for fun.

  <h2>Table of Contents</h2>
         <ul>